casper-network/docs-archive/glossary/A.rst

 Auction contract
 ^^^^^^^^^^^^^^^^
-The auction contract acts as a front-end user interface to the `auction <auction>`_ by directly accepting bids from validators and delegators.
+The auction contract acts as a front-end user interface to the `auction <A.html#auction>`_ by directly accepting bids from validators and delegators.
 It also contains the logic necessary for carrying out the auction.

 Auction delay
 ^^^^^^^^^^^^